 Meanwhile, the Group remained vigilant to emerging threats and will maintain its prudent approach in evaluating its existing business portfolios and potential opportunities.
 Despite the competitive and volatile operating environment in the securities industry in Hong Kong, we are optimistic about the prospect of the Group due to the Hong Kong's global status of leading fundraising centre and equity market.
 The Group believes with its competitive strengths, the Group's business will rebound according to improved market and investment sentiments amongst investors and clients.
 The Group will continue to adopt prudent capital management with maintaining a healthy liquidity position to meet the challenges ahead and capture the opportunities once the market rebounds.

-In the coming year, the Board shall continue to be cautious and stay alert to the ever-changing market conditions while remain positive towards the development of the Group.
-The Group will leverage the knowledge and experience of our management team to seize opportunities as they arise, especially in the exploration of new cooperation opportunities with other financial services providers and expansion of our clients base.
-The Group will continue to control our operating costs over the unfavorable investment landscape and the Group shall continue with this business strategy to create long-term benefits for its Shareholders.
+In the coming year, the Board shall continue to be cautious and stay alert to the ever-changing market conditions while further enhancing the Group's risk management and credit control.
+The Group will leverage the knowledge and experience of our management team to seize opportunities as they arise by widening its products scope, range of services and expanding its clients' base, and in the exploration of the business opportunities in new markets, especially the Middle East region in the coming financial year.
+The Group will continue to control its operating costs over the unfavorable investment landscape to improve its cost effectiveness and profitability and the Group shall continue with this business strategy to create long-term benefits for its Shareholders.